CakeML/cakeml/how-to.md

 constructor syntax.

-CakeML requires that all constructor names and module names start with a capital letter.
-All alpha-numeric variable names and function names must start with a lower-case letter.
+CakeML requires that all constructor names and module names start with a uppercase letter.
+All alpha-numeric variable names and function names must start with a lowercase letter.
 This rule makes it easy to see which names are variables and which are constructors in patterns.

 Below is an example with a mutually recursive datatype and a function definition illustrating the `fun ... and ...` syntax for mutually